-Using this view will also allow access to the Assignment information box where is it possible to adjust rate charts used per task and resource assignment contouring.
+Using this view will also allow access to the Assignment information box where you can adjust the rate charts used per task and resource assignment contouring.

 Some of the details available in this view will answer the following questions?

 How much availability does a resource have?
 Per day, per week, etc.